-This version of the Nsight Systems CLI supports concurrent use of the nsys profile command.
+The Nsight Systems CLI supports concurrent use of the nsys profile command.
 Each instance will create a separate report file.
 You cannot use multiple instances of the interactive CLI concurrently, or use the interactive CLI concurrently with nsys profile in this version.

-Nsight Systems can be used to profile applications launched with mpirun command.
+Nsight Systems can be used to profile applications launched with mpirun or mpiexec.
 Since concurrent use of the CLI is supported only when using the nsys profile command, Nsight Systems cannot profile each node from the GUI or from the interactive CLI.